Municipal Elections

 Election Calendar

-2021-2022 AMCTO Municipal Elections Calendar.
+2021-2023 AMCTO Municipal Elections Calendar.
 This calendar represents AMCTO’s best efforts to capture key requirements and considerations for the upcoming planning for municipal election administrators.
 The calendar does not claim to be perfect and all items should be verified independently by the legislation/regulations or among peers.
+Please note this is archival material.

 Resources